The world’s first animal refugees arrived in Taiwan

 by Vincent J.F.
 Huang

-While facing the increasing gravity of the climate crisis, with extreme weather affecting the entire planet, how can art be used to awaken a wider public to these climate issues?
-The world’s first animal refugees floating on the museum may incite people to re-think our planet’s future and anthropocentrism.
+While facing the increasing gravity of the climate crisis, with extreme weather affecting the entire planet, this artistic intervention offers a response to the question: “How can art be used to awaken a wider public to these climate issues?
+The world’s first animal refugees floating on the museum lake may incite people to re-think our planet’s future and anthropocentrism.